 Destination: The destination of the packets affected by this policy.

-Waypoints: Waypoints of packets affected by this policy during forwarding from Source to Destination
+Waypoints: Waypoints of packets affected by this policy during forwarding from Source to Destination.

 Count: Specifies the number of paths through Waypoints to the Destination for packets from the Source matched by the Match.